prebid/Prebid.js/governance.md

 ### Roles and Responsibilities:
 - **User:** Any individual who consumes / uses the Prebid.js library.
 - **Contributor:** Any individual who contributes code that is subsequently merged to the project.
 Contributed code is governed by the Prebid.js [license](https://github.com/prebid/Prebid.js/blob/master/LICENSE).
 Contributors are required to sign a CLA before any code can be committed (CLA pending).
-- **Core Team Member:** An individual contributor who has been appointed by the Tech Lead on the project to maintain it and further it’s stated goals.
+- **Core & Review Team Member:** An individual contributor who has been appointed by the Tech Lead on the project to maintain it and further it’s stated goals.
+- **Identity Team Member:** An individual contributor who has been appointed by the Identity PMC review and maintain the identity module and further the PMC stated goals.
 - **Tech Lead:** The Tech Lead is responsible for overall technical direction of the project.
 The Tech Lead will work closely with Core Team members to facilitate development and further the project goals.

-### Current Prebid.js Core Team
+### Current Prebid.js Core & Reviewer Team
-- @mkendall07 (Tech Lead)
+- @mkendall07
 - @jsnellbaker
-- @matthewlane
-- @jaiminpanchal27
 - @snapwich
 - @harpere
 - @mike-chowla
+- @patmmccann (Tech Lead)
+- @robertrmartinez
+- @fawke
+- @musikele
+- @ncolletti
+- @osazos
+- @rothalack
+- @mmoschovas
+- @gwhigs
+- @lksharma
+- @chrishuie
+- @dgirardi

+### Current Prebid.js Identity Team
+- @smenzer
+- @skocheri
+- @jlukas79